 When We Invest

-Kapor Capital chooses the seed round as its entry point.
-Seed round capital is generally used to help advance the startup to a stage where it will either prove or disprove value and customer demand for the product or service.
+Kapor Capital chooses the pre-seed and seed round as its entry point.
+These early rounds of capital are generally used to help advance the startup to a stage where it will either prove or disprove value and customer demand for the product or service

 At the point we invest, companies almost always have a working version of the product or service and a small number of active users.
 However, we evaluate on a case-by-case basis and cannot provide specific target numbers.
 If the product has not been built or deployed, it is very likely too early for us to invest.